Y3ASIN/license-brta/README.md

 # License BRTA (Web-assignment)
-In this project for front-end
+In this project
+For front-end
+ - React JS
   - react-hook-form
   - react-hot-toast
   - react-router-dom
   - @tanstack/react-query

 For back-end
  - Supabase